acm-ribeiro/magmact-gen/README.md

 # MagmaCt-Gen #

-MagmaCt-Gen automatically generates an MagmaCt specification based on an existing OpenAPI Specification (OAS) document.
+MagmaCt-Gen automatically generates MagmaCt contracts based on an existing OpenAPI Specification (OAS) document.
-The generated specification is an extension of the original OAS JSON file.
+The generated file is an extension of the original OAS `.json`.

 Currently, MagmaCt-Gen is not able to generate invariants.
-As such, we provide a useful catalog with the most common templates for the user to complement the generated specification.
+As such, we provide a useful catalog with the most common templates for the user to complement the generated contracts.

 The generated JSON file can then be used by Magma - a tool to automate the microservice testing process.